LitMOF: An LLM Multi-Agent for Literature-Validated Metal-Organic Frameworks Database Correction and Expansion: Results

 \subsection{Construction of LitMOF-DB}

 We applied the automated database curation workflow to the CSD MOF subset, which contains 128,799 experimentally synthesized MOFs.
-These structures are linked to 53,306 publications, and among them we were able to access 36,146 papers from Elsevier, the American Chemical Society, the Royal Society of Chemistry, and Wiley.
-The exact counts for each publisher are summarized in Supporting Information.
-Using the LitMOF workflow, we constructed a curated and computation-ready database of 118,464 MOFs (\Cref{fig:litmof_db_result}a).
-All solvent molecules were removed so that each MOF is provided as a computation-ready CIF.
-Across the full CSD MOF subset, we identified 2,616 cases of bond errors, 21,932 cases of hydrogen-placement errors, and 11,508 cases of disorder-related errors.
+Of these, 100 entries that failed to load from the CSD or yielded an empty or unparsable framework (for example, structures with no resolvable framework) were excluded, leaving 128,699 structures for processing.
+These structures are linked to 53,306 publications, among which we were able to access 36,146 papers from Elsevier, the American Chemical Society, the Royal Society of Chemistry, and Wiley.
+The exact counts for each publisher are summarized in the Supporting Information.
+Using the LitMOF workflow, we constructed a curated and computation-ready database of 120,419 MOFs with all free, non-coordinating components removed (\Cref{fig:litmof_db_result}a).
+This free-solvent-removed database is hereafter referred to as LitMOF-DB (FSR), where FSR denotes free-solvent-removed.
+Across the full CSD MOF subset, we identified 2,562 cases of bond errors, 22,920 cases of hydrogen-placement errors, and 9,809 cases of disorder-related errors.
 A single MOF may contain more than one error type, but for analysis each MOF was assigned the most severe error type.
-LitMOF successfully corrected 2,291 bond-error structures (88\%), 21,253 hydrogen-error structures (97\%), and 2,177 disorder-error structures (19\%).
-We compared our curation results with the latest CoRE MOF database\Cite{zhao_2025_15055758}.
-Among the free-solvent-removed CoRE MOF entries that originate from the CSD, 6,442 structures are labeled as computation-ready (valid) and 8,953 structures as not computation-ready (invalid).
-Among the 8,953 structures classified as not computation-ready, our curated database corrected 6,161 MOFs (69\%).
-In addition, we identified 390 structures (6\%) that had been labeled as computation-ready but were false positives, and corrected them in the process of building the curated database (\Cref{fig:litmof_db_result}b).
+LitMOF successfully corrected 2,345 bond-error structures (91.5~\%), 21,357 hydrogen-error structures (93.2~\%), and 3,309 disorder-error structures (33.7~\%).
+Structures that could not be fully repaired to a computation-ready state were excluded from LitMOF-DB.
+The per-category composition and correction rates of the resulting database are summarized in \Cref{tab:db_snapshot}.
+Unlike other types of structural errors, disorder-related errors arise from intrinsic degrees of freedom associated with heavy atoms, including partial occupancies, split atomic positions, and dynamically averaged conformations.
+Because these effects prevent the definition of a unique bonding topology, a substantial fraction of disorder-error structures cannot be represented by the predefined reference graph.
+In principle, such cases could be addressed by redefining the heavy-atom moieties in the CIF.
+One possible approach is to remove the disordered organic linker atoms and insert an idealized linker molecule at chemically plausible positions.
+However, this procedure replaces experimentally determined atomic positions with model-derived coordinates and therefore breaks experimental validation.
+Since the objective of LitMOF-DB is to provide a computation-ready database of experimentally reported MOFs, such reconstructed structures are deliberately excluded from correction and treated as intrinsically non-repairable within our framework.